mrtns/data-encyclopedia/README.md

     - List parents and children of the physical folder structure for an entry

     - List parents and children of a virtual folder structure for an entry

+- Add shared components in entries

+  - Add table of contents

+- Meta

+  - Extract scenarios into discrete example folders

+  - Build the documentation with data-encyclopedia

+  - Extract the generic CMS stuff from the specific data-encyclopedia stuff

+# Inspiration

+- knowledge-repo

+- VuePress